April 15, 2025

 Customers vary in their communication styles, purchase motivations, and expectations.
 Some are highly detail-oriented, while others value a friendly, engaging atmosphere and small talk.
 Failing to identify these customer personality types can lead to lost sales, missed opportunities, and damaged relationships.

-Customers can generally be grouped into four key types: new customers, implied customers, loyal customers, and problem customers.
+Customers can generally be grouped into four key types: loyal customers, impulse customers, discount customers, and need-based customers.
 Each type has unique characteristics and expectations, requiring tailored strategies to engage and retain them.
 Let’s break down each type to better understand how to meet their needs.

 Impulse Customers